BrokenEagle/Prebooru/README.md

 # Prebooru

-Repository for downloading and storing artist data and images prior to being uploaded to a booru.
+Repository for downloading and storing artist data and images prior to being uploaded to a booru or for personal use.

 # Installation